SModelS/smodels/docs/manual/source/RunningSModelS.rst

                         (required argument).
 If a directory is given, loop over all files in the directory -p PARAMETERFILE, --parameterFile PARAMETERFILE
-                        name of parameter file (optional argumen).
+                        name of parameter file, where most options are defined (optional argument).
 If not set, use all parameters from etc/parameters_default.ini -o OUTPUTDIR, --outputDir OUTPUTDIR
                         name of output directory (optional argument).
-The default is: results
-  -d, --development     enable development output
+The default folder is: ./results/ -d, --development     if set, SModelS will run in development mode and exit if any errors are found.
   -t, --force_txt       force loading the text database -V, --version         show program's version number and exit -c, --run-crashreport
                         parse crash report file and use its contents for a SModelS run.
 Supply the crash file simply via '-- filename myfile.crash'
   -v VERBOSE, --verbose VERBOSE
-                        verbosity level. accepted values are: debug, info, warning, error.
-  -T TIMEOUT, --timeout TIMEOUT
-                        define a limit on the running time (in secs).If not set, run without a time limit

-*In some more detail*:
-  -f FILENAME, --filename FILENAME
-                         path to the input (SLHA or LHE) file or a folder containing input files.
-  -p PARAMETERFILE, --parameterFile PARAMETERFILE
-                         path to the |parameters|, where most options are defined.
-  -o OUTPUTDIR, --outputDir OUTPUTDIR
-                         path to the output folder, where the output files will be stored.
-The default folder is ./results.
-  -d, --development      if set, SModelS will run in development mode and exit if any errors are found.
-  -c, --run-crashreport  if set, SModelS will in run in crash mode.
-It takes as input a .crash file in order to reproduce the crash error.
-  -v VERBOSE, --verbose VERBOSE
                         sets the verbosity level (debug, info, warning, error).
 Default value is info.
   -T TIMEOUT, --timeout TIMEOUT
-                         (int) defines a time limit for the running time (in secs) for a single input file.
+                        define a limit on the running time (in secs).If not set, run without a time limit.
 If a directory is given as input, the timeout will be applied for each individual file.

 A typical usage example is: ::